forestryio/hydeout-jekyll-starter/README.md

 ### 3. Editing in Forestry

 Your site is completely editable in Forestry.
-The Hyde theme is a simple responsive blog completely based on posts and a sidebar menu.
+The Hydeout theme is a simple responsive blog completely based on posts and a sidebar menu.

 #### Creating and Editing A New Page/Post